Automate your Accounts Payables and Vendor Management with Zenwork Payments Start 30-Day Free Trial

 If you prefer carrots to sticks, you could mention that forms will arrive earlier the earlier they can be submitted.
 Two billion forms, including W-2’s and 1099-MISC forms, are filed each year.
 Many of those forms are still delivered via the USPS.
 Unlike for Christmas, the post office doesn’t ramp up temporary staff to deliver tax forms.
 So, the earlier you get the forms submitted, the more likely they are to miss the mail bulge in the first week of February.

 A good submission date to shoot for is the week before the due date.
-Of the forms filed through Tax1099.com, about 60% of the form are submitted in the final week.
+Of the forms filed through Tax1099.com, about 60% of the forms are submitted in the final week.
 Each day, the volume gets heavier.

 Check to see what the latest time you can submit and still postmark the forms is.
 We usually ask you to submit forms by midnight the day before the deadline if you want to request our USPS service.